Posted on February 14th, 2014 by Karl W Oestreich

 To unsubscribe: To remove your name from the global distribution list, send an email to Emily Blahnik with the subject: UNSUBSCRIBE from Mayo Clinic in the News.

-12News Arizona, African-American, Albany Herald, American Academy of Ophthalmology, ANSA, antiandrogen therapy, Antonita Slaughter, athletes and concussions, Atlanta Journal-Constitution, au Claire Leader-Telegram, babies, Bakersfield Californian, birth centers, blindness, Block E, blood cancer, Bloomberg Businessweek, bone marrow, BringMeTheNews, broken heart, Calgary Herald, Cancer, cancer survivor, carbon monoxide, cardiac care, cardiac nurse, Cardiology Today, Care2, cat bite, CBS News, centers of excellence, Charleston Gazette, Chest Physician, Chicago, Chicago Sun-Times, Chicago T, Chicago Tribune, Chicago Tribune (PDF), Chisholm, cholangiocarcinoma, Chronicle of Philanthropy, cigarettes, Cleveland Plain Dealer, clinical exams, CNBC, CNN, CNN Health Minute, Cody Simpson, concussions, COPD, Courier Journal, CPR, Creston News Advertiser, CVS, Dan Twelmeyer, Des Moines Register, Destination Imagination, destination medical center, Detroit Free Press, diet, DMC, Doc Graham, DogTipper, Dr. Alan Fields, Dr. Archibald Graham, Dr. Brent Bauer, Dr. Brian Carlsen, Dr. Charles Adler, Dr. David Dodick, Dr. Donald Hensrud, Dr. Douglas Wood, Dr. Edith Perez, Dr. Eric Olson, Dr. Gregory Worrell, Dr. Haojie Huang, Dr. Holland Ravelle, Dr. Jerry Brewer, Dr. John Ebbert, Dr. John Noseworthy, Dr. Joseph Sirven, Dr. Kerry Olsen, Dr. Michael Joyner, Dr. Michael Stuart, Dr. Mitesh Borad, Dr. Rajiv Gulati, Dr. Robert Brown, Dr. Robert Burke, Dr. Sandhya Pruthi, Dr. Sonnie Hereford III, Dr. Taylor Hays, Dr. Vijay Eyunni, Duluth News Tribune, Eau Claire, economic development, Ehlers-Danlos Syndrome, EHR Intelligence, elevation, eNews, epilepsy, exams, Fashion Times, Field of Dreams, FOX 19 Cincinnati, Fox News, FOX47, Ginger Wilson, Glaucoma, Go Red, Gov. Mark Dayton, health, HealthDay, heart disease, hip surgery, Huffington Post, Individualized medicine, Inside Science, Iron Chef, Isabela Rodriquez-Mireles, Italian wire agency), Jacksonville Business Journal, Jan Favret, Jennifer Nelson, Josh Derr, Journal of Hand Surgery, KAAL, Kansas City Star, KARE 11, KARE11, Karl R. Potach Pediatric Clinic, Kathlyn Free, Keith Free, Kent Gierhart, Kerry Simon, Kevin Love, KIMT, KMSP, KREM, KSAZ Ariz., KTTC, KVOA Tucson, Kyli Wolfson, La Crosse, La Crosse Tribune, La Salud, LA Times, Lacey McClain, Las Vegas Sun, Leonard Nimoy, Los Angeles Times, Louisville, lycopene, Mankato Free Press, Mark Flaherty, Martha Andres, Mayo Clinic, Mayo Clinic Care Network, Mayo Clinic Caring Canines Program, Mayo Clinic Center for Sleep Medicine, Mayo Clinic Children's Center, Mayo Clinic Department of Neurology, Mayo Clinic Health System, Mayo Clinic Health System Austin Foundation, Mayo Clinic Health System in Eau Claire, Mayo Clinic Hospital, Mayo Clinic in Arizona, Mayo Clinic in Florida, Mayo Clinic in the News Weekly Highlights, Mayo Clinic Medical Edge, Mayo Clinic News Network, Mayo Clinic Nicotine Dependence Center, Mayo Clinic Proceedings, Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery, Mayo Clinic Sesquicentennial, Mayo Clinic Sports Medicine Center, MedCity News, MedPage Today, Medscape, Micah Dorfner, Minneapolis, Minneapolis-St. Paul Business Journal, Minneapolis/St. Paul Business Journal, Minnesota Department of Health, Minnesota Lynx, Minnesota Public Radio, Minnesota Timberwolves, Minnesota Twins, MinnPost, MLB.com, Modern Healthcare, Monica Anderson, Monica Flynn Jacoby Professor of Cancer Studies, Moonlight Graham, Moonlight Sonata at the Mayo Clinic, MPR, Mr. Spock, MSNBC, multiple myeloma, National Wear Red Day for Heart Disease Awareness, NBA.com, NBC Sports Hardball Talk, Neurology, NeuroPace, News Medical, News4Jax Fla., Nora Gallagher, Obesity, Olympics, oncology, open-heart surgery, Ophthalmology Times, Optum, Optum Labs, Outpatient Surgery Magazine, Ozarks First, pacemaker-like device, pancreas transplant, parkinson's disease, Patricia Kern, Pediatrics, personalized drug treatments, Philadelphia Inquirer, philanthrophy, Phoenix, Pioneer Press, pizza, Post Bulletin, POTS, probiotics, Prodigy MSN, prostate cancer, Psychology Today, Quad-City Times, Reuters, Robert Kern, rochester, Rochester City Council, roken Heart Syndrome, sales tax, Sarah Kerns, ScienceNews, Scott Helmers, Sharon Durbin, Sherri Oliver, skin cancer, Sochi, speech-language pathologist, speed skaters, sports competition, Sports Medicine, Springfield, squamous cell cancer, Star Trek, Star Tribune, stem cell transplants, stroke, T-cell acute lymphoblastic leukemia, taxes, Tech Times, Terry Ryan, tests, TGen, The Atlantic, The Australian, The CelebrityCafe, The Ellen Project, The New York Times, The Sacramento Bee, The Times of India, tobacco, Toledo News Now, Tom Brokaw, tomatoes, Toronto Star, Translational Genomics Research Institute, transplants, Twin Cities Business Magazine, U.S. News & World Report, Uggie, UnitedHealth, University Herald, urgent care, USA Hockey, USA Today, vaccines and strokes, Vanguardia, VOXXI Saludify, Wal-Mart, Walter Mondale, Waseca County News, Washington, Washington Post (AP), WBEZ, WCCO, WEAR Fla, Weight Watchers, WellStar Health System, WFMY News 2, Windy City Links Chapter, Winona Daily News, WMAZ, WNAX, women and heart disease, Women's Heart Month, WQOW, WXOW, x-ray, Yahoo Health, Yahoo!
+12News Arizona, African-American, Albany Herald, American Academy of Ophthalmology, ANSA, antiandrogen therapy, Antonita Slaughter, athletes and concussions, Atlanta Journal-Constitution, au Claire Leader-Telegram, babies, Bakersfield Californian, birth centers, blindness, Block E, blood cancer, Bloomberg Businessweek, bone marrow, BringMeTheNews, broken heart, Calgary Herald, Cancer, cancer survivor, carbon monoxide, cardiac care, cardiac nurse, Cardiology Today, Care2, cat bite, CBS News, centers of excellence, Charleston Gazette, Chest Physician, Chicago, Chicago Sun-Times, Chicago T, Chicago Tribune, Chicago Tribune (PDF), Chisholm, cholangiocarcinoma, Chronicle of Philanthropy, cigarettes, Cleveland Plain Dealer, clinical exams, CNBC, CNN, CNN Health Minute, Cody Simpson, concussions, COPD, Courier Journal, CPR, Creston News Advertiser, CVS, Dan Twelmeyer, Des Moines Register, Destination Imagination, destination medical center, Detroit Free Press, diet, DMC, Doc Graham, DogTipper, Dr. Alan Fields, Dr. Archibald Graham, Dr. Brent Bauer, Dr. Brian Carlsen, Dr. Charles Adler, Dr. David Dodick, Dr. Donald Hensrud, Dr. Douglas Wood, Dr. Edith Perez, Dr. Eric Olson, Dr. Gregory Worrell, Dr. Haojie Huang, Dr. Holland Ravelle, Dr. Jerry Brewer, Dr. John Ebbert, Dr. John Noseworthy, Dr. Joseph Sirven, Dr. Kerry Olsen, Dr. Michael Joyner, Dr. Michael Stuart, Dr. Mitesh Borad, Dr. Rajiv Gulati, Dr. Robert Brown, Dr. Robert Burke, Dr. Sandhya Pruthi, Dr. Sonnie Hereford III, Dr. Taylor Hays, Dr. Vijay Eyunni, Duluth News Tribune, Eau Claire, economic development, Ehlers-Danlos Syndrome, EHR Intelligence, elevation, eNews, epilepsy, exams, Fashion Times, Field of Dreams, FOX 19 Cincinnati, Fox News, FOX47, Ginger Wilson, Glaucoma, Go Red, Gov. Mark Dayton, health, HealthDay, heart disease, hip surgery, Huffington Post, Individualized medicine, Inside Science, Iron Chef, Isabela Rodriquez-Mireles, Italian wire agency), Jacksonville Business Journal, Jan Favret, Jennifer Nelson, Josh Derr, Journal of Hand Surgery, KAAL, Kansas City Star, KARE 11, KARE11, Karl R. Potach Pediatric Clinic, Kathlyn Free, Keith Free, Kent Gierhart, Kerry Simon, Kevin Love, KIMT, KMSP, KREM, KSAZ Ariz., KTTC, KVOA Tucson, Kyli Wolfson, La Crosse, La Crosse Tribune, La Salud, LA Times, Lacey McClain, Las Vegas Sun, Leonard Nimoy, Los Angeles Times, Louisville, lycopene, Mankato Free Press, Mark Flaherty, Martha Andres, Mayo Clinic, Mayo Clinic Care Network, Mayo Clinic Caring Canines Program, Mayo Clinic Center for Sleep Medicine, Mayo Clinic Children's Center, Mayo Clinic Department of Neurology, Mayo Clinic Health System, Mayo Clinic Health System Austin Foundation, Mayo Clinic Health System in Eau Claire, Mayo Clinic Hospital, Mayo Clinic in Arizona, Mayo Clinic in Florida, Mayo Clinic in the News Weekly Highlights, Mayo Clinic Medical Edge, Mayo Clinic News Network, Mayo Clinic Nicotine Dependence Center, Mayo Clinic Proceedings, Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery, Mayo Clinic Sesquicentennial, Mayo Clinic Sports Medicine Center, MedCity News, MedPage Today, Medscape, Micah Dorfner, Minneapolis, Minneapolis-St. Paul Business Journal, Minneapolis/St. Paul Business Journal, Minnesota Department of Health, Minnesota Lynx, Minnesota Public Radio, Minnesota Timberwolves, Minnesota Twins, MinnPost, MLB.com, Modern Healthcare, Monica Anderson, Monica Flynn Jacoby Professor of Cancer Studies, Moonlight Graham, Moonlight Sonata at the Mayo Clinic, MPR, Mr. Spock, MSNBC, multiple myeloma, National Wear Red Day for Heart Disease Awareness, NBA.com, NBC Sports Hardball Talk, Neurology, NeuroPace, News Medical, News4Jax Fla., Nora Gallagher, Obesity, Olympics, oncology, open-heart surgery, Ophthalmology Times, Optum, Optum Labs, Outpatient Surgery Magazine, Ozarks First, pacemaker-like device, pancreas transplant, parkinson's disease, Patricia Kern, Pediatrics, personalized drug treatments, Philadelphia Inquirer, philanthrophy, Phoenix, Pioneer Press, pizza, Post Bulletin, POTS, probiotics, Prodigy MSN, prostate cancer, Psychology Today, Quad-City Times, Reuters, Robert Kern, rochester, Rochester City Council, roken Heart Syndrome, sales tax, Sarah Kerns, ScienceNews, Scott Helmers, Sharon Durbin, Sherri Oliver, skin cancer, Sochi, speech-language pathologist, speed skaters, sports competition, Sports Medicine, Springfield, squamous cell cancer, Star Trek, Star Tribune, stem cell transplants, stroke, T-cell acute lymphoblastic leukemia, taxes, Tech Times, Terry Ryan, tests, TGen, The Atlantic, The Australian, The CelebrityCafe, The Ellen Project, The New York Times, The Sacramento Bee, The Times of India, tobacco, Toledo News Now, Tom Brokaw, tomatoes, Toronto Star, Translational Genomics Research Institute, transplants, Twin Cities Business Magazine, U.S. News & World Report, Uggie, Uncategorized, UnitedHealth, University Herald, urgent care, USA Hockey, USA Today, vaccines and strokes, Vanguardia, VOXXI Saludify, Wal-Mart, Walter Mondale, Waseca County News, Washington, Washington Post (AP), WBEZ, WCCO, WEAR Fla, Weight Watchers, WellStar Health System, WFMY News 2, Windy City Links Chapter, Winona Daily News, WMAZ, WNAX, women and heart disease, Women's Heart Month, WQOW, WXOW, x-ray, Yahoo Health, Yahoo!
 France, Yahoo!
 Mexico, Yahoo!
 México Noticias, Yahoo!
 Sports Canada